Wineries of Black Sage Road

 Covert Farms believes in crafting fine wines while being careful stewards of the land.
 The winery is working towards

 Organic and Biodynamic certification.
+A Salmon-safe vineyard and farm.
 Signature wines are

 Our Red Blends: Amicitia, MDC, Stoneface, The Bluff